What is Inventory Turnover Ratio?

 Low Inventory Turnover Ratio

-Apparently, higher this ratio, better it is.
-Lower ratios signify lack of sufficient sales or higher levels of stock.
-Some smart businessmen purposely keep high ratios foreseeing a demand rise in their industry or a rise in prices of the stock.
+Apparently, the higher this ratio, the better it is.
+Lower ratios signify a lack of sufficient sales or higher levels of stock.
+Some smart businessmen purposely keep high ratios, foreseeing a demand rise in their industry or a rise in prices of the stock.
 This normally is a temporary phenomenon.
-Best way to judge whether a ratio is up to the mark or not is to compare it with the industry averages.
+The best way to judge whether a ratio is up to the mark or not is to compare it with the industry averages.

 High Inventory Turnover Ratio

-It implies either strong sales and better inventory management and better liquidity.
+It implies either strong sales and better inventory management, and also better liquidity.
 But it can also indicate a shortage or inadequate inventory levels, which may lead to a loss in business.